City Creates Director Of Public Safety Post

 Burns began as the Glenn Heights Fire Chief in March of 2015.

-Sims said another upside to the decision is that it saves money because the city did not allot funds for a Police Chief for the current fiscal year, which began October 1.
+Sims said another upside to the decision is that it saves money.
+The city did not allot funds for a Police Chief for the current fiscal year, which began October 1.

 Dep.
 Chief To Handle Day-To-Day Operations